Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Contact-implicit Model Predictive Control

 \subsubsection{Reference Trajectory.}

-In all experiments and 3D simulations with the quadruped robot, we set the reference body's position and orientation in $\mathrm{SE}(3)$ to define the reference state $\mathbf{x}_{i,\text{ref}}=(\mathbf{q}_{i,\text{ref}},\mathbf{\dot{q}}_{i,\text{ref}})$.
-For instance, we adjusted the desired height or orientation, or applied a positional offset based on the robot's current position.
-This choice of body reference is utilized for all the robot motions in this paper.
-All other components, except for the body reference, are left at zero or in their fixed nominal configurations.
-Both $\mathbf{\dot{q}}_{i,\text{ref}}$ and $\mathbf{u}_{i,\text{ref}}$ are set to zero, regulating deviations in $\mathbf{\dot{q}}_{i}$ and $\mathbf{u}_{i}$, respectively.
-The joint component of $\mathbf{q}_{i,\text{ref}}$ remains fixed as the nominal stance configuration across all tasks; leg movements are regulated based on this nominal configuration.
-It means that there are no pre-planned references for leg trajectories or foothold positions.
+In all experiments and 3D simulations with the quadruped robot, we solely set the reference body's position and orientation in $\mathrm{SE}(3)$.
+All the other components are left at zero or in their fixed nominal configurations.
+Specifically, both $\mathbf{\dot{q}}_{i,\text{ref}}$ and $\mathbf{u}_{i,\text{ref}}$ are set to zero.
+The joint component of $\mathbf{q}_{i,\text{ref}}$ remains fixed as the nominal stance configuration; leg movements are regulated based on this nominal configuration, implying no pre-planned references for leg trajectories or foothold positions.
+We maintain the consistent $\mathbf{x}_{i,\text{ref}}$ without interpolating across all $i \in \{0,1,\cdots,N\}$, highlighting that fixed, elementary reference trajectories suffice for desired motions.

-We do not interpolate reference states for smooth motion transitions; instead, the $\mathbf{x}_{i,\text{ref}}$ remains consistent for all $i \in \{0,1,\cdots,N\}$.
-Therefore, fixed, elementary reference trajectories are used throughout the entire horizon, showcasing the framework's capability to handle such references.